 What does it mean when we ask Hashem for life and we say למענך אלקים חיים – “Let us live for Your sake Hashem”?

 That’s why a beautiful peach is given such a fine color.
 A blush on each cheek.
 Why is the peach so beautifully colored?
-Besides tasting good inside, why is it so beautifully colored?
+Besides for tasting good inside, why is it so beautifully colored?
 Because Hashem wants you to enjoy the peach even more.
-And why do you want to enjoy it?
-Enjoy the peach so that you can thank Hashem.
-“Oh Hashem, I thank You for this peach.
+And why does Hashem want you to enjoy it?
+Enjoy the peach so that you can thank Hashem: “Oh Hashem, I thank You for this peach.
 Thank You Hashem.”
 That’s the purpose – to thank Him.

-Hashem, You’re זן את העולם, but not only do You give us food, but You do it בחן בחסד וברחמים.
+Hashem, You’re זן את העולם, You feed the whole world, but not only do You give us food, but You do it בחן בחסד וברחמים.
 You do it with kindliness.
-As we are learning about the kindliness of Hashem, we are gaining more and more knowledge of Hashem.
+And as we are learning about the kindliness of Hashem, we are gaining more and more knowledge of Hashem.
 The more you appreciate what Hashem does for you, the more you gain knowledge of Hashem’s kindliness.
 And that is a tremendous benefit for us.

 So the coming year, when you eat, “Ahh, I thank you Hashem for the good bread.”
 When we wash with soap, we thank Hashem for the soap.
 “Ahh, soap is such a wonderful thing.
 Oh, soap is so wonderful.”
 You drink water, you thank Hashem.
 You take a bath, you thank Hashem.
 You put on clothing, you thank Hashem for the clothing.
 You breathe the air, you thank Hashem for the air.
-“Oh, I see that you know how to live,” Hashem says.
-“That’s for My sake.
+“Oh, now I see that you know how to live,” Hashem says.
+“That’s living for My sake.
 I’m giving you these things for My sake, so that you should appreciate who I am.”
-That’s your success in this world.
+And that’s your success in this world!

-And Hashem says, “That’s your success in life.
-If you would understand that Hashem is the מקור החסד, the source of all kindliness in the world, then that’s living for My sake.
+Hashem says, “That’s your success in life.
+If you would understand that I am the מקור החסד, the source of all kindliness in the world, then that’s living for My sake.
 Then you’re living for Me and that’s what I want you to do.”
 That’s למענך אלקים חיים.